Tioga County, New York

 Tioga County was created on February 16, 1791 from Montgomery County.
 This particular county was named for a Native American word meaning "at the forks", describing a meeting place .

-The Tioga County Seat can be found in Owego and in addition the county government website is tiogacountyny.com/
+The County Seat is located in Owego and in addition the county government website is tiogacountyny.com/

-Cities and Towns to be found in Tioga County consists of Apalachin (hamlet), Barton (town), Berkshire (town), Candor (town), Candor (village), Newark Valley (town), Newark Valley (village), Nichols (town), Nichols (village), Owego (village), Owego (town), Richford (town), Spencer (town), Spencer (village), Tioga (town), Waverly (village).
+Cities and towns located in the County include Apalachin (hamlet), Barton (town), Berkshire (town), Candor (town), Candor (village), Newark Valley (town), Newark Valley (village), Nichols (town), Nichols (village), Owego (village), Owego (town), Richford (town), Spencer (town), Spencer (village), Tioga (town), Waverly (village).

 Tioga County vital records can be found at the New York Department of Health which has copies of birth records after 1881 and death records after 1880, copies of marriage since 1881 (A marriage license may also sometimes be found in the office of the town or city clerk who issued the license) and a Divorce records since 1847 (Is handled in the supreme court for the county in which the divorce was heard.
 Divorce files, however, are sealed for one hundred years).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in New York for current fees and application process.